Evripidis Bakirtzis: Military career

 In October 1923, when the Leonardopoulos-Gargalidis Movement broke out, Bakirtzis, along with other loyal government officials, such as Georgios Kondylis, Stefanos Sarafis, Dimitrios Psarros, etc., were informed in advance that the movements were the situation in their hands, before the manifestation of the movement in the city of Thessaloniki.
 They then confronted the military forces led by Colonel George Ziras against the city and forced them to surrender.
 In 1926, as a lieutenant colonel, he was arrested and sentenced to death, as one of the leaders of the military coup of Tzavela-Bakirtzis, but was not executed.
 In 1928 he returned to the army and in 1930–31, with the rank of colonel, he served as a military attaché in Sofia and Bucharest.
 There he was honored with the senior Brigadiers of Bulgaria and Romania.
 He returned to Greece and took over the management of the 2nd Staff Office (Information) of the General Staff.
-He also served as chief of staff of the Γ Army Corps.
+He also served as chief of staff of the 3rd Army Corps.
 In 1935, now a colonel, he took part in the Movement of March 1, 1935.
 He was arrested and sentenced to death for the second time, but his sentence was eventually commuted to deportation from the army and exile to Agios Efstratios (June 25, 1935).
 He stayed there for a year.
 He was later demoted to the rank of ordinary soldier and exiled to Antikythera, where his detention conditions were very bad and dangerous to his health.
 In 1937, he moved to Athens and the Metaxas government asked him to cooperate with the dictatorship and offered him a high position in the General Staff.
-He refuses and is allowed to leave Bucharest immediately, without having the right to move from there.
+He refused and was allowed to leave for Bucharest immediately, without having the right to move from there.
 In fact, he is deprived of his salary and the money of the Share Fund but fortunately his son-in-law, doctor Alexandros Dimitriadis, had support.
 In Bucharest he wrote three excellent studies that were first published in the book by Euripides Bakirtzis, published by Epikairotia, under the supervision of his exile detainee, Nikos Margaris.
 These were The Military Value of Greece, The Countries of the Lower Danube and The New Turkey.
 Especially for the latter, the Turkish ambassador in Bucharest conveyed the congratulations of his government.